Skip to Content

 What better way to have some awesome afternoon fun than a few laps in a speedy go-kart?
 Bring your friends and have a drive around one of New Zealand’s most famous go-kart race tracks at Highlands Motorsport Park.

-Also featured on the grounds are a world-class full-speed racing track, cafe, sculpture park, and museum.
-It’s also a great place to check out professional races and get a show-stopping view of Cromwell’s magnificent desert landscape.
-The facility also hosts special events, including business functions and birthday parties for any size group.
+Also featured on the grounds are a world-class full-speed racing track, a café, a sculpture park, and a museum.
+You can easily spend half a day here, plus it’s also a great place to check out professional races and get a show-stopping view of Cromwell’s magnificent desert landscape.

-3. Miniature golf with a view
+4. Miniature golf with a view

 A putter and ball on a mini golf course

-I’m much better at mini golf than regular golf!
+I’m much better at mini-golf than regular golf!

 Did you know that you can have a putt right in the center of Cromwell?
 That’s right, Cromwell has its very own miniature golf course complete with mountain views and vineyard backdrops.

-4. Visit the Big Fruit
+5. Visit the Big Fruit

 The big fruit in Cromwell, New Zealand